cngonzalez/cngonzalez.github.io/_posts/2016-07-17-HTTP-and-me.md

 (uri.host, uri.port) #to do so, it calls on that host and port information

- do |http| #the block format is to keep using that same connection session
+ do |http| #the block format is to keep using that same connection session for this bit of code

-request = Net::HTTP::Get.new uri # we're defining a Get request from that location
+  my_get_request = Net::HTTP::Get.new uri # we're defining a Get request from that location

-  response = http.request request # We're now making that specific request, and storing it in an HTTP response object end
+  server_response = http.request request # We're now making that specific request, and storing it in an HTTP response object end
 {% endhighlight %}